 Lusaka – Kabwe

 Today we travel to Kabwe.
 We will be visiting the Baraka-supported Upeme School enroute.
-We will transfer to Luangwa Safari Lodge where we will stay for the following five nights.
+We will transfer to Luangwa Safari Lodge where we will stay for the following four nights.

 We will spend the next few days helping at the Baraka Learning Centre, which assists over 20 rural schools and thousands of pupils.
-You will help with activties with sponsored children and see first hand the work that the centre does for local communities.
-There will also be the chance to spend some time at the William Reid School and take part in a sports day as part of the school’s birthday celebrations.
+You will help with activities with various tasks around the centre with the infrastructure but also assisting and interacting with the Centre’s many children.
+You will see first-hand the work that the centre does for local schools and children.

 Meals: Breakfast and dinner